Welcome to my Scrivener Review and Video Tips page. Below you will find the following:

 My love for the software has turned me into a self-appointed Scrivener evangelist.
 I feel compelled to spread the word amongst my fellow writers.
 There are a few “Scrivener reviews” online, but I haven’t seen one that actually shows you the software in action with an actual manuscript, not just a dummy Scrivener file for screenshot purposes.
 So I’m going to show you my favorite features of Scrivener with screenshots from the actual manuscript for my upcoming book “She’s Gone”.

 A quick caveat.
-I’m by no means a Scrivener expert nor am I uber techie when it comes to software, I’m just a writer that likes Scrivener.
-The biggest mistake new Scrivener users can make is to try and master all its robust features from the get-go.
+I’m not a Scrivener expert nor am I uber techie with software, I’m just a writer that likes Scrivener.
+The biggest mistake new Scrivener users can make is to try to master all its robust features from the get-go.
 Trust me, you don’t want to go down that rabbit hole, you’ll end up frustrated and you might not end up appreciating how it can help you.

 The first time I fired up Scrivener, I saw all its bells and whistles, and I became overwhelmed trying to figure out how to use them all.
 I ended up quitting and not touching the software for over a year.
 My second go-round, I just focused on writing and starting adding features as I saw fit.

 There are still features that I don’t use and I learn about more features from other folks, videos, and websites, and I incorporate them into my process.
 But there might be features I never use, and that’s okay.
 You can click here for more advanced Scrivener books.
 I also recommend you watch the official Scrivener Video Tutorials.